Tungstic/Tungstic/README.md

 I love creating interactive and user-friendly designs with React and am particularly interested in backend development.
 My next goal is to learn Java and Angular.

-- 🔭 I’m currently working on **a digital food diary** that helps people identify food intolerances (a private repo, can grant you access).
+- 🔭 I’m currently working on **a digital food diary** that helps people identify food intolerances.
 - 📫 How to reach me: **nbudulchieva@gmail.com**
 - ⚡ Fun fact: Stemming from my interest in true crime, bug hunting is my favourite pastime.